Mathematical Sciences (MAT)

 MAT 403.
 Abstract Algebra.
 4 Hours.

 Topics include group theory, rings, and fields.
-Course Information: Prerequisite: MAT 332 with a grade of C or better or equivalent.
+Course Information: Prerequisites: MAT 332 with a grade of C or better or equivalent.

 MAT 404.
 Geometry.
 4 Hours.

 A systematic study of the consequences of the parallel postulate in Euclidean and non-Euclidean geometries.
-Course Information: Prerequisite: MAT 332 with grade of C or better.
+Course Information: Prerequisites: MAT 332 with grade of C or better.

 MAT 405.
 Introduction to Topology.
 4 Hours.